The Vietnam War affected almost every

 On May 9, 1970, Saturday, approximately 150 Park students

-joined a march from the U of M to the Capitol, with
+joined a March for Peace from the Hamline University to the

-the slogan “No Business as Usual.”
-An estimated
+Capitol, with the slogan “No Business as Usual.”
+An

 On Monday, May 11, 1970, a meeting was held at the Jewish